Internal Control — Integrated Framework (2013)

 Internal Control over Financial Reporting — Guidance for Smaller Public Companies (2006)

 This document contains guidance targeted towards smaller public companies, to help them apply concepts in the 1992 Internal Control – Integrated Framework.
 The guidance demonstrates the applicability of those concepts to help smaller public companies design and implement internal controls to support the achievement of financial reporting objectives.
 It highlights 20 key principles of the 1992 framework, providing a principles-based approach to internal control.
 While targeted toward smaller public companies, the 2006 guidance applies to entities of all sizes and types.
-Available for purchase in the AICPA Store.
-Click “Order Here” above.
+On December 15, 2014 this guidance was superseded by the 2013 Internal Control - Integrated Framework, Internal Control Over External Financial Reporting: A Compendium of Approaches and Examples.

 Internal Control Issues in Derivatives Usage (1996)